Skip to main content

 After mapping, run a quick sanity check: does the Balance Sheet balance?
 Does Cash Flow reconcile?
 The Validations step will help confirm this.

 Personalise the KPI cards on your dashboard.
-Hover over each card to reveal the Edit (pencil) icon in the top right corner, then click it to configure which Report Anchor value the card displays and how it's visualised.
+Hover over the card to reveal the Edit (pencil) icon, then click it to configure which Report Anchor value the card displays and how it's visualised.

 What happens after setup?